top of page

 B.S Psychology - University of Central Florida

-Advanced Certified ADHD Life Coach in Training - IACTcenter
+Certified ADHD Life Coach - IACTcenter

 Girl with ADHD writing blog for website